Iran lawmakers reject Rouhani answers on economic woes - Journal du Cameroun

 “The people are not afraid of the United States, they are afraid of our disagreements.
 If the people see we are united, they will realise the problems will be resolved.”

-But Rouhani’s government — which pushed a “moderate” line of improved relations with the West — has been badly weakened by Washington’s decision in May to withdraw from a landmark 2015 nuclear deal between Iran and major powers and reimpose sanctions.
+But Rouhani’s government — which staked everything on its bid to attract foreign investment through a more “moderate” approach to relations with the West — has been badly weakened by the return of sanctions.

 Most foreign firms have abandoned investment projects in Iran, and the next phase of renewed US sanctions in November will hit the crucial oil sector.